oklas/react-breadcrumbs-dynamic/README.md

 # Advanced Usage and Performance

-This library does everything possible to make the thing simple and enough effective.
+This library makes everything possible to make the things simple and effective.
 However, the library cannot know about your application state nor can undertake deep inspections of your data to detect changes in efficiency considerations.
-This section describes more effective but more complicated ways that provides maximum efficiency.

 ## Avoid to pass arrays/objects/jsx in props of `BreadcrumbsItem`

-Each time when jsx code like this: `<tag>...</tag>` or `<Component t='...'/>` is executed the new react element instance is created, even if you pass same props.
-Also objects or arrays frequently created inplace and represent itself new instance which considered as value change event even if it has same values in depth.
+When jsx code like this: `<tag>...</tag>` or `<Component t='...'/>` is evaluated  the new react element instance is created even if the same props was passed.
+Same thing is when code contains `{}` or `[]` - the new object or array is created in-place.
+All this cases represents new instance which is considered as value change event even if this arrays/objects/jsx have same values in depth.

 The Library does not analyze data into depth to detect changes.
 So when you pass new react element or newly created array or object to `BreadcrumbsItem`